3top1a/alkoholiq/DESIGN.md

 The LIR does not have a concept of functions, instead a function switch like in os.bf is implemented in LIR form.
 A function can be viewed as a set of instructions that has a side effect on the stack, just like a single instruction.

-If, else and while are implemented with `match` `case` instructions.
+If, if else, else are implemented with the `match` instruction.
-??
-Is this optimal?
-Might make implementation easier but runtime slower.

 Most operations should consume the top of the stack.
-Inefficiencies caused by this should be optimized in the next step.
+Inefficiencies caused by this should be optimized away by the optimizer.

 The memory layout looks like this: